heidtJJ/User-Management/README.md

   </li><br>
   <li>Download this repository, and place the <a href="user-management">user-management</a> folder in the webapps folder (in Apache Tomcat directory).
   </li><br>
-    <li>Create a mysql database called EE564.
+    <li>Create a mysql database called EE564 on your local machine.
 Feel free to change the name, but if you do, you must modify DB_NAME in
     <a href="WEB-INF/classes/UserManager/UserManager.java">UserManager.java</a>.
 This is shown below:
     <br>